MichalOpoka/ecfr/cfr/title-15-Commerce-Foreign-Trade/subtitle-B-Regulations-Relating-Commerce-Foreign-Trade/chapter-VII-Bureau-Industry-Security-Department-Commerce/subchapter-C-Export-Administration-Regulations/part-734-Scope-Export-Administration-Regulations/section-734.9.md

 Foreign-produced items located outside the United States are subject to the EAR when they are a “direct product” of specified “technology” or “software,” produced by a complete plant or 'major component' of a plant that itself is a “direct product” of specified “technology” or “software,” or, for specified foreign-produced items in paragraph (e)(3)(i)(B)(2) of this section, contain an item produced by a complete plant or 'major component' of a plant that itself is a “direct product” of specified “technology” or “software.”
 If a foreign-produced item is subject to the EAR, then you should separately determine the license requirements that apply to that foreign-produced item (*e.g.,* by assessing the item classification, destination, end-use, and end-user in the relevant transaction).
 Not all transactions involving foreign-produced items that are subject to the EAR require a license.
 Those transactions that do require a license may be eligible for a license exception.

-(a) *Definitions and model certification*—(1) *Definitions.* The terms defined in this paragraph are specific to § 734.9 of the EAR.
+(a) *Definitions, model certification, and is-informed authority*—(1) *Definitions.* The terms defined in this paragraph are specific to § 734.9 of the EAR.
 These terms are indicated by single quotation marks.
 Terms that are in double quotation marks are defined in part 772 of the EAR.

 (i) *Major component.* A major component of a plant located outside the United States means “equipment” that is essential to the “production” of an item, including testing “equipment.”

 (ii) [Reserved]

 (2) *Model certification.* Exporters, reexporters, and transferors may obtain a written certification from a supplier that asserts an item being provided would be subject to the EAR if future transactions meet the destination or end user scope of one or more of the Foreign Direct Product (FDP) rules under § 734.9.
 The model certificate described by BIS in supplement no. 1 to part 734 is not required under the EAR, but through its provision, the certificate may assist exporters, reexporters, and transferors with the process of resolving potential red flags regarding whether an item is subject to the EAR based on § 734.9.
 The model certificate provided by BIS contemplates signature by an official or designated employee of the certifying company and inclusion of all the information described in paragraph (b) of supplement no. 1 to part 734.
 While this certificate is expected to be useful for a company to understand the application of the EAR to an item, BIS does not view this as the only step to be completed during a company's due diligence process. *See* supplement no. 1 to part 734 and supplement no. 3 to part 732 of the EAR.

+(3) *Jurisdiction and license requirements for persons informed by BIS.* BIS may inform persons, either individually by specific notice or through amendment to the EAR, that foreign-produced items located outside the United States are subject to the EAR pursuant to § 734.9, and of any license requirements that apply to such items.
+Specific notice will be given only by, or at the direction of, the Principal Deputy Assistant Secretary for Strategic Trade and Technology Security or the Deputy Assistant Secretary for Strategic Trade.
+When such notice is provided orally, it will be followed by written notice within two working days signed by one of those officials or their designee.
+The absence of BIS notification does not excuse the exporter from compliance with other requirements of this section.

 (b) *National Security FDP rule.* A foreign-produced item is subject to the EAR if it meets both the product scope in paragraph (b)(1) of this section and the country scope in paragraph (b)(2) of this section.